 The AEMC may only make a rule change if we are satisfied that it will or is likely to better contribute to the achievement of the energy objectives - focusing on the long term interest of consumers.

 If your request is under the NERR it is also important to consider if it is likely to meet the consumer protection test.
 Your proposal should outline your reasoning as to why the current rules are not effective in meeting the relevant objective, and how your proposal would be more effective.
-The AEMC’s decision making framework is explained further in a guide for stakeholders - Applying the energy market objectives.
+The AEMC’s decision making framework is explained further in a guide to ‘How the national energy objectives shape our decisions’.

 Present evidence where possible

 It is always useful to provide qualitative and/or quantitative evidence to support statements of fact included in your request, where possible.
 Speak with the AEMC to ascertain the level of detail which would be most beneficial at this stage - noting that this is the start of a process of assessment, not the end.

 View the different stages of a rule change project